 6. Prepare your data.

 Standardized data collection and reporting that produce quality data are the keys to successful interoperability implementation.
 Invest in your entity’s data cleaning to make sure it’s clean, meaningful, intelligible, and will be useful to your patients.
-This will be beneficial to your ML and other analytics-focused efforts.
-If you contemplate collaborating with integration vendors, be ready to comply with their data standards.

 Learn more: How to build a machine learning team for AI projects